Oct 9: Iterators, with List examples

 Therefore adding to the front of a list does not change the current item

-.
+in iter.
 (Why did I not use an iterator in

 I have also added a "clear" option that iterates through the list,